CornellDataScience/info1998/syllabus.md

 This is a 1-credit S/U class.
 In order to get a Satisfactory (S) grade, you will need at least 70%.

-There are three components to grading:
+There are two components to grading:
 - **Weekly Assignments (60%)**
 - **Group Project (40%)**